 Research and development

 The capital region is distinguished by an especially productive research environment for the geoinformation industry.
-Nowhere else in Germany does a city have so many university departments, professorships and research institutions in the field.

 This results in outstanding opportunities for training and education and the pool of highly qualified specialists is large.